-As shown in Table 1, net position was \$253.1 million at September 30, 2017 and \$220.6 million at September 30, 2016.
-The increase in net position is a result of an increase in cash and cash equivalents due to lower than anticipated intergovernmental transfer amounts and a planned decrease in revenue in future years of UMCB lease revenue for the lease of the Brackenridge campus.
+As shown in Table 1, net position was \$317.2 million at September 30, 2019 and \$288.1 million at September 30, 2018.
+The increase in net position is a result of an increase in cash and cash equivalents due to increased inflows in tax revenue, lower than anticipated intergovernmental transfer amounts and an increase in revenue related to the Downtown Campus from the 2033 Fund.